ADK 46: Mount Redfield

 Unlike my experiences on years’ prior hikes, my nutrition and hydration were now on point.
 I had learned this the hard way and vowed moving forward to make an effort to improve in this area - and so far, I can say it’s been good.
 I even started using an Osprey 2.5 liter water reservoir (after buying it last year and having struggles with getting it to work) and admit it is a game changer!

-HOWEVER: I don’t know if it was the fatigue setting in, or what, but I started to feel not-so-good as we made our way back to the Calamity Brook trail.
+HOWEVER: I don’t know if it was the fatigue setting in, or what, but I started to not feel so good as we made our way back to the Calamity Brook trail.
 I didn’t hesitate to tell the girls – I knew I had to in case things got bad for whatever reason.
 I was confused because I had been eating and hydrating the whole day – what could it be?!
 I felt frustrated and defeated.
-It didn’t dawn on me that it was the clothes I had on, trapping in all the sun and heat that was making me feel slightly terrible.
+It didn’t dawn on me that it was the clothes I had on, trapping in all the sun and heat that was making me feel terrible.
 The girls mentioned this and realized it was probably what was causing my fatigue and pounding headache.
 As always, they were solution-oriented and caring – I took off the layer that was making me sick, and we found some cool water from Lake Colden to put around my neck.
 With these provisions, we carried on, making good time back to the trailhead, as I slowly started to feel better.
 A few hikers who had planned to camp were passing us, and we vowed to come back and do the same one day.
 We met our goal (and then some) of returning before dark, exhausted yet inspired by the awesome, hard work we put in to kick off the season.

 And we are just getting started…